 You’re in the right place!
-Our multiple award-winning websites have all the information you need to get ready for your holiday, and so much more.
-Have a good look around our site, learn about the island, and decide on some of the things you might like to do during your stay.
-Take full advantage of Totally Barbados – we make every effort to give you a unique insight into the island, with the most up to date and accurate information right at your fingertips!
+Our multiple award-winning websites have all the information you need to get ready for your holiday and so much more.
+Have a good look around our site, learn about the island, and decide on some things you might like to do during your stay.
+Take full advantage of Totally Barbados – we make every effort to give you a unique insight into the island, with the most up-to-date and accurate information right at your fingertips!

 2. Plan Your Budget and Exchange Your Money

-When exchanging your money in preparation for your vacation, it’s worth noting you can basically spend both Barbados Dollars and US Dollars, island-wide.
-On the streets, $1 US Dollar is usually matched to $2 Barbados Dollars.
-If you don’t have cash on hand, most places will also take MasterCard or Visa, so you have a variety of payment options at your disposal.
+When exchanging your money in preparation for your vacation, it’s worth noting you can spend both Barbados Dollars and US Dollars island-wide.
+On the streets, $1 US Dollars is usually matched to $2 Barbados Dollars.
+If you don’t have cash on hand, most places will also take MasterCard or Visa, so you have various payment options at your disposal.

 3. Finalize Your Travel Paperwork

-NOTE: Don’t forget to also organize relevant travel insurance and/or medical insurance to cover you for the duration of your trip.
+NOTE: Don’t forget to organize relevant travel insurance and medical insurance to cover you for the duration of your trip.